ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/physics/physicseffectsandregions.md

   - [VortexEffect](physicseffectsandregions/vortexeffect.md): Applies a force to make an object circle around a vortex center.
   - [WindEffect](physicseffectsandregions/windeffect.md): Applies a directional force proportional to the approximate surface area of the object in the wind direction.
   - [BuoyancyEffect](physicseffectsandregions/buoyancyeffect.md): Applies a buoyancy force to all objects in collision with this shape.
-  - [CustomPhysicsEffect ](physicseffectsandregions/customphysicseffect.md): Allows user defined effects via script events.
+  - [CustomPhysicsEffect](physicseffectsandregions/customphysicseffect.md): Allows user defined effects via script events.

  #  IgnoreSpaceEffects
 Occasionally some objects should not have certain global effects applied to them, such as gravity or drag.
 One solution to this is to remove the relevant effects from LevelSettings/Space and add the effect to every RigidBody instead.
 This quickly becomes impractical as the number of objects increases.
 Instead the problem can be approached from the opposite direction: telling certain objects to ignore global effects.
 The [IgnoreSpaceEffects](../../../code_reference/class_reference/ignorespaceeffects.md) component tells an object to not apply global forces of certain types.